crate/crate-howtos/docs/integrations/azure-functions.rst

 before you deploy, you should set up an Azure Function Application within the Azure Portal.
 You can do this `directly from VSCode`_, or using the `Azure CLI`_.
-All settings shown above within the ``Values`` object need to be set up within the Azure Function App's **Application Settings** which can be found under the "Configuration" menu item.
+All settings shown above within the ``Values`` object need to be set up within the Azure Function App's **Application Settings**, which can be found under the "Configuration" menu item.

 index.js